SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 persistent and non-persistent variations of the same notification data.
 However, we recommend you to keep such subscriptions identical except for the `nonPersistent` parameter to avoid confusion.

-When a consumer creates a token for either a persistent or non-persistent subscription, it **must** distinguish which type of subscription it is targeting by use of the `non-persistent` body parameter in the token creation request.
+When a consumer creates a token for either a persistent or non-persistent subscription, it must distinguish which type of subscription it is targeting by using the `non-persistent` body parameter in the token creation request.
 Like for the subscription, this body parameter defaults to `false`, making the token target a persistent subscription.
 Setting the body parameter to `true` in the token creation request targets a non-persistent subscription.